On the Definition of Black Holes: Bridging the Gap Between Black Holes and Singularities

 \section{Introduction}

 The phenomenon of black holes is among the most surprising and intriguing features of Einstein's General Theory of Relativity-- these causally self-contained regions of spacetime captivate the minds of laypeople and seasoned physicists alike.
 Among their most widely-discussed features in both of these audiences are the singularities that black holes are generally said to contain.
 It is a curious situation, then, that the standard definition of what physicists formally mean by the term ``black hole" in classical General Relativity, i.e. the complement of the causal past of an idealized ``future null infinity", neither makes reference to nor is known to guarantee the existence of singularities.
 It is further curious that while the feature that makes the study of black holes so pertinent is their seemingly generic nature, their widely accepted definition is anything but.
 Indeed, while cosmological investigations lead us to believe the universe at large is definitively not asymptotically flat given the presence of dark energy (\cite{aghanim2020planck}, \cite{riess1998observational}, \cite{perlmutter1999measurements}) it continues to be the case that the most standard and robust classical definition of black holes hinges on asymptotic flatness.
-It is the objective of this paper to provide an intuitive definition which ameliorates both of these curiosities.
+Nevertheless, this standard approach and existing variations upon it have proved remarkably fruitful and insightful, and so we by no means wish to supplant them: rather, it is the objective of this paper to provide an additional and complementary perspective on defining black holes which ameliorates the above curiosities.